-- As students work through the Introduction section, begin thinking about whether you will want them to write their bills individually or in groups, as you will have to make this decision before students can begin writing their legislation (and prior to January 23nd).
-If you decide to have your students work in groups, consider basing group assignments on students' political ideology and/or topic of interest. - If you are ready to indicate online whether students will work individually or in groups, refer to the Setting Up Your Classes and Indicate Individuals or Groups section of the planning guide (beginning on page 6 of this document) for detailed instructions.
+- As students work through the Introduction section, begin thinking about whether you will want them to write their bills individually or in groups. - If you are ready to indicate online whether students will work individually or in groups, refer to the Setting Up Your Classes and Indicate Individuals or Groups section of the planning guide (pages 6-7 of this document) for detailed instructions.

 - Have students begin by logging in to E-Congress: - o Go to www.youthleadership.net. - o Click Student Portal page from the homepage. - Log in using their assigned usernames and passwords to begin the simulation.
 (If you did not assign usernames and passwords, students may create their own.
-See "Set Up Your Roster" on page 5 of this document for detailed instructions.) - Distribute the Phase I Study Guide. - Using their study guides, students will navigate through the introductory phase of E-Congress. - Students must take the Political Ideology Survey and the quiz (with at least a grade of 70%) in order to advance. - Many teachers collect the Phase I Study Guide as a means for assessing student progress. - To view student progress in this phase, go to your E-Congress teacher records section and click the Student Progress link at the top of the page. - You can view whether or not students have taken the Political Ideology Survey and the results of the quiz.
+See "Set Up Your Roster" on page 6 of this document for detailed instructions.) - Distribute the Phase I Study Guide. - Using their study guides, students will navigate through the introductory phase of E-Congress. - Students must take the Political Ideology Survey and the quiz (with at least a grade of 70%) in order to advance. - Many teachers collect the Phase I Study Guide as a means for assessing student progress. - To view student progress in this phase, go to your E-Congress teacher records section and click the Student Progress link at the top of the page. - You can view whether or not students have taken the Political Ideology Survey and the results of the quiz.